-In 2022/23, twenty-nine members of staff retired.
-The net cost of the Firefighters Pension Scheme to the revenue budget has decreased in year, as has the liability in terms of future pension commitments, primarily due to actuarial gains arising from changes in demographic and financial assumptions.
-The actuarially assessed liability as at 31 March 2023 for the Firefighters Pension Fund was £373.587m.
+In 2023/24, nineteen members of staff retired.
+The net cost of the Firefighters Pension Scheme to the revenue budget has slightly increased in year, and the liability in terms of future pension commitments has increased due to adjustments made by the Actuaries to their assumptions.
+The actuarially assessed liability as at 31 March 2024 for the Firefighters Pension Fund was £386.587m.

-The net cost of the Local Government Pension Scheme to the revenue budget has also decreased in year, due to actuarial gains arising from changes in demographic and financial assumptions and as a consequent the Local Government Pension Scheme fund is reporting an asset as at 31 March 2023 of £3.921m.
+The net cost of the Local Government Pension Scheme to the revenue budget has decreased in year, due to actuarial gains arising from changes in demographic and financial assumptions and as a consequence the Local Government Pension Scheme fund is reporting an asset as at 31 March 2024 of £10.128m.
+However, due to a technical accounting requirement per IAS19 and IFRIC14, this net asset on the LGPS has been reduced to nil, in line with the asset ceiling restriction.